Introduction

 What is human Dignity?

-Every human being is important and special.
+Every human being is unique, important and special.
 We call this human dignity.
+Human dignity underpins all children’s human rights.

 Respect for human dignity means that we should be friendly and kind to others and it is wrong to hurt other people or make them feel bad about themselves.

-No matter how others treat you, they never have the right to take away your human dignity.
+No matter how others treat you, they never have the right to take your human dignity away.

 When you learn what human dignity means to you, you are less likely to accept when other people hurt, discriminate or put someone down.